 It’s relatively easy to move to Spain, depending on the type of visa you need.
 In general, the Spanish government makes it easy for Americans to move to Spain.

-Yes, the cost of living in Spain is considerably lower than in the US.
+Yes, the cost of living in Spain as an American is considerably lower than in the US.
 Especially when it comes to groceries, eating out, and healthcare.